The Daily Walk with Love

 and in Northeast Ohio

 Poverty in America is primarily a political problem.
 If the powers that be WANT a solution which would somewhat empower the ordinary American working class citizen, they could easily do that.
 In other words, poverty is a political problem with simple political solutions.
 The rich would have to maybe give up one vacation a year, and so far have been so selfish that they are not willing to do this.
 There is even evidence that the super-rich, embarrassed by the poor state of the underclass, may well be thinking of replacing us with robots.
 I am publishing this article in the forlorn hope that maybe some of you rich folks are listening with your hearts.
 STOP THINKING AT ALL AND READ AND DO EVERYTHING FROM YOUR HEARTS.
 LOVE ONE ANOTHER!!

-See Pope Francis on “the God of Mercy”, The Daily Walk with Miracles, May 7, 2017, by Paul Evans.
+See Pope Francis on “the God of Mercy”, The Daily Walk with Love, May 7, 2017, by Paul Evans.
 The average older couple retired on $50,000 or $70,000 a year cannot easily imagine or picture what it is like to have nothing.
+(No, you “get it,” but you do NOT understand it.)
 Perhaps this article will help you understand and open your hearts to truly empower and help the poor.